Low Government Performance and Uncivil Political Posts on Social Media: Evidence from the COVID-19 Crisis in the US: Methods

-Model (1) also included a dummy indicator for lockdown and the numbers of governor tweets.
-Regarding lockdown, when the number of COVID-19 cases is high, lockdown is likely to be implemented, which might in turn lead to people's frustration and thus increase the number of uncivil tweets.
-Regarding governor tweets, when the number of COVID-19 cases is high, governors are likely to tweet a lot to call for attention, which might in turn lead to an automatic increase in the number of uncivil tweets to governors; in this sense, these two variables are considered mediator variables.
-Because the causal relationship between the number of COVID-19 cases and uncivil tweets via these mediator variables is not the present study's interest, these variables should be controlled.
+Model 1 also included $\ln(\textit{GovernorPosts}_{st} + 1)$ (a log of the 7-day moving average of the numbers of governor posts), \textit{Lockdown} (a dummy indicator for lockdown), and \textit{Mask} (a dummy indicator for strong mask requirement).
+When the number of COVID-19 cases is high, governors are likely to post a lot on social media to call for attention, which may in turn lead to an automatic increase in the number of uncivil posts to governors.
+Moreover, when the number of COVID-19 cases is high, lockdown and strong mask requirements are likely to be implemented, which may in turn stoke people's frustration and thus increase the number of uncivil posts; in this sense, these three variables are considered mediator variables.
+Because the causal relationship via these mediator variables is not the present study's interest, they should be controlled.

-All quantitative variables in model (1) except time trends were converted into natural logarithm values.\footnote{Since the minimum values of the variables were zero, the present study added one to them before converting them into natural logarithmic values.} The effect size of one increase in COVID-19 cases on the number of uncivil tweets might largely vary depending on the sizes of the states' populations; hence, converting them into natural logarithms values was a better option, which allowed to estimate the relationship by which a 1\% increase in the independent variable leads to a $\beta$\% increase in the dependent variable \parencite{Wooldridge2019}.
+As already mentioned, all quantitative variables were converted into natural logarithm values in Model 1.\footnote{As the minimum values of the variables were 0, the present study added 1 to them before converting them into their natural logarithmic values.} The effect size of one increase in COVID-19 cases on the number of uncivil posts might largely vary depending on the sizes of the states' populations; hence, converting them into natural logarithm values was a better option, which allowed for the estimation of the relationship by which a 1\% increase in the independent variable led to a $\beta$\% increase in the dependent variable (see Stock \& Watson, 2020) .